inclined-tech/albion/README.md

 ### Navigating the code

-Below is an overview of the directory structure to help you navigate the code.
+Below is an overview of parts of the directory structure to help you navigate the code.
 There is some generated GraphQL code (in `__generated__` directories) for both the client and server.
 We use two different GraphQL code generators, one for client-side hooks and one server-side resolvers.

 ```
 +-- /__generated__     Client-side generated GraphQL types (enums, etc.)